 Battle Blast Laser Tag (1 visit)

 Nevada Climbing Centers (3 visits)

 Each pass is individualized with the name of the pass holder, the expiration date of the pass, and a unique bar code for tracking and use.
 The pass is non-transferable, and can only be used by the original pass holder.

 Some venues may also impose restrictions on hours during which they’ll accept the POGO Pass.
 So click on the Las Vegas POGO Pass link, and then on the venue, and read the fine print before making plans.
-It could be a great way to plan upcoming holiday school vacations or used for Christmas gifts.
+It could be a great way to spend what’s left of Summer break or used as gifts.